-Please check √ one.

-Charter Amendment

-Ordinance

-Declaration of Policy

-City & County of San Francisco Department of Elections
+Please check V one.
+The Charter Amendm Charter Amendm Declaration of Po Department of Elections

 Proponent (s):

 Address:

-Phone: Fax.
+Phone: Fax:

 Organization:

 Contact Person:

 Phone: Fax:

 Unofficial title (for identification only):

 FOR OFFICE USE ONLY

 Date Submitted: All of the following must be filed at the same time: Text of the measure Request for the City Attorney to prepare a ballot title and summary Notice of Intent to Circulate an Initiative Petition signed by at least one, but no more than three proponents. \$200 filing fee (refundable if, within one year of the date of filing the notice of intent) Original receipt must be given to the proponent and copy of receipt in file.
 Receipt number: Cash/Check#: Petition In Lieu of \$200 Filing Fee: DO NOT date stamp, Request for Title and Summary until all signatures are verified.
 Verification process is 7 days to: Proponent may remedy deficiency within 7 days to: (Optional) A written statement of not more than 500 words, setting forth the reasons for the proposed petition.
 Signed statement by Proponent pursuant to CAEC 9608 acknowledging the misuse of petition signatures.